 PLEASE NOTE: Because of the constant and fast-paced nature of changes to various public-health guidelines and policies, the most recent guidance may not be reflected in some sections of this website.
 We thank you for your understanding and patience as we work to keep all materials as up to date as possible.
 In the meantime, questions about the College’s public-health practices and policies can be directed to [email protected].

 The COVID-19 pandemic continues to impact the environment for everyone at Keuka College.
 As a community, we are doing all we can to apply the best practices and recommended guidelines put forth by New York State and the CDC.

-In an effort to create the safest space possible for the Fall 2021 semester, we have established revised guidelines and refined several policies to help us keep our community safe while we actively pursue the personal and academic interests of everyone at the College
+In an effort to create the safest space possible for the Spring 2022 semester, we have established revised guidelines and refined several policies to help us keep our community safe while we actively pursue the personal and academic interests of everyone at the College

-- Classes began on campus on Monday, Aug.
-30.
+- Classes begin on campus on Monday, Jan.
+31.

 Additional information can be found in the College’s 2021-22 Academic Calendar.

 Face Coverings on Campus